13 Sep About blogging

 Another alternative is to blog around a theme.
 If you live in a quaint little arty town you could blog about local artists.
 You could blog about activities in your area, about a restoration project, about a charity project that you support, about pets.
 I know of two sets of guests who stayed with me because of a post that I did about Bull Mastiffs being such perfect guest house dogs – the one couple googled “bull mastiff” as they wanted to get a buddy for their elderly dog and my website came up amongst that of the breeders!
 They kept the details and a few weeks later decided to make use of a flight special and come to meet our Bull Mastiff.

-I do think that people who stay in Guest Houses, opposed to Hotels, appreciate the personal aspect of a B&B stay and I therefor share personal anecdotes too.
+I do think that people who stay in Guest Houses, opposed to Hotels, appreciate the personal aspect of a B&B stay and I, therefore, share personal anecdotes too.
 That calls for some funny moments – like when my husband came home and asked: ‘what on earth are you writing on your website?
-I had a friend phone me and he called me ‘lady Chatterley’s lover'(see post under category of My B&B life by that name!)
+I had a friend phone me and he called me ‘Lady Chatterley’s lover’.